 We believe it is in an atmosphere of relational warmth and security that children are free to grow and learn.
 Experienced and dedicated teachers supply abundant opportunities to touch, taste, feel, see and hear the world and it’s wonders.

 Our Director is ECE certified.
-Our Program Coordinator and our teachers continue to train in Early Childhood Education.
+Our Program Coordinators and our teachers continue to train in Early Childhood Education.
 All staff meet the state requirement of the S.T.A.R.S.
 Program.

 Each teacher, morning and afternoon, for ages two and a half to five years old, plan a weekly theme.
 We explore everything from what makes sticky “sticky”, to the seasons, special holidays and the sights and sounds of our world.
 Special guests are brought in for such subjects as community emergency services, water safety and small farm animals.
 When possible, field trips to nearby parks and south-side businesses are arranged.